EFTEC/CliOne/README.md

 * The screen size width is -1 column less in older version of Windows.
 C'mon, Microsoft!

 ## Changelog
+* 1.18.1 (2022-06-17)
+  * Fixed a bug when we use setCurrentAsDefault() but the type of value is an option (we set the default the valuekey instead of the value)
 * 1.18 (2022-06-11)
   * Added the method addExtensionFile()
 * 1.17 (2022-06-09)